 Our Health Policy Committee has a finger on the pulse of current and upcoming Colorado legislation that both directly and indirectly affects health.
 These providers, clinic administrators, consumer advocates, and lobbyists ensure that we have well-informed data and perspectives to drive our health policy advocacy.

-If you want to learn more about our Health Policy Committee or our general policy advocacy work, please contact our Public Policy Specialist, Aditi Ramaswami.
+If you want to learn more about our policy advocacy work, please contact our Policy Specialist, Chris Klene.